 But everyday-life objects such as looms, pots, tools, machinery they are not meant “to say” something but “to do” something, to work instead of communicate.
 Thus they lack the visual information necessary to be understood at first glance.
 Nonetheless, when they are exhibited in ethnographic (or archaeological) museums they are supposed “to say about how they work” as they have suddenly became self explanatory only because they have been moved to a museum context.

 Obviously, there are many intermediate positions between this opposition (my language skills make it very difficult to render in English such an effective terminology as the one used by Cirese who opposed «segnico» to «fabrile»).
-For example, as Cirese reminds, there are objects that have both a practical and a communicative function such as ex voto
+For example, as Cirese reminds, there are objects that have both a practical and a communicative function such as ex voto.

-Ethnographic Museum in Formentera
+Ethnographic Museum in Formentera from formenteraweb |

 However, in an archeological context where so many information about use are lost, even these kind of objects need to be contextualised to be understood (figurative votive offers to ancient divinities might be not as understandable as the ones closer to the scholar’s own cultural background).
 It also worths to mention what Leroy Gourhan called «aesthetic functionality*»: the attempt of good craftsmen to achieve best practice combining pleasantness and functionality, use and decoration.